 Assault and battery in Michigan is an offense that can be both criminal and civil.
 A civil case is a lawsuit over money.
-A criminal charge for assault and battery a misdemeanor punishable by jail time and up to two years of probation.
+A criminal charge for assault and battery is a misdemeanor punishable by jail time and probation.

-Although most people think of assault and battery in Michigan as one offense, they are actually two separate crimes.
-Simple assault does not require physical contact and a charge of assault and battery does require an offensive or forceful physical touching.
+Although most people think of assault and battery in Michigan as one offense, they are two separate crimes.
+Simple assault does not require physical contact, and a charge of assault and battery requires offensive or forceful physical touching.

-If the assault and battery occurred between two people who live together or have a domestic relationship, a simple assault or battery will be charged as domestic violence.
-The penalty is still the possibility of 93 days in jail and/or $500 in fines, plus court costs.
+If the assault and battery occurred between two people living together or having a domestic relationship, a simple assault or battery would be charged as domestic violence.
+The penalty is still 93 days in jail and $500 in fines, plus court costs.

-It is also common for people to think that there has to be injury of some sort for the crime to have occurred.
-This is not the case.
-If there was an injury to a victim during an assault or an assault and battery, this changes the crime to a different offense called aggravated assault.
-This offense is a misdemeanor punishable with up to 1 year in jail.
+It is also common for people to think that an injury is required for the crime.
+An injury is not necessary for an Assault and Battery in Michigan.
+If there were an injury to a victim, the defendant would be charged with a more severe offense called Aggravated Assault.
+Aggravated Assault is a misdemeanor punishable with up to 1 year in jail.
 The “aggravation” is the injury.
 As previously stated, an assault and battery charge does require an injury or even physical contact.

 Assault with a Weapon or a Serious Injury

 If the assailant used a weapon during an assault and battery in Michigan, that offense would constitute a felonious assault.
 Felonious Assault is sometimes called Assault with a Dangerous Weapon.
 This crime is a felony, and there is a possible penalty of 4 years in prison.
 Depending on the nature and extent of an injury, the potential sentence can increase substantially.